zzhangjii/learning-library/data-management-library/database/options/python.md

 Retrieving records from Oracle database using cursors is a simple as embedding the SQL statement within the cursor().execute statement.

 1. Open up a text editor and enter the following query.
+Save the script as /home/oracle/db_connect.py.
     ````
     ## Run a first sample query
     ## import module cx_Oracle